 “Every other previous revolution in war has been about a weapon that changed the how,” says Singer.
 “That is, a machine or system where it either went further, faster, or had a bigger boom.”

 Robots, he says, fundamentally change who goes out to fight very human wars.

-Chas discusses the rise of drones on the battlefield, and potential dangers of autonomous weaponry, with then-Joint Chiefs Chair General Martin Dempsey.
+In 2012, Chas discussed the rise of drones on the battlefield, and potential dangers of autonomous weaponry, with then-Joint Chiefs Chair General Martin Dempsey.

 “It doesn’t change the nature of war,” says General Martin Dempsey, chairman of the Joint Chiefs of Staff.
 “But it does in some ways affect the character of war.”

 The nature of war, says Dempsey, is a contest of human will.
 The character, on the other hand: “What do you intend?
 How do you behave with it?
 And then what’s the outcome you produce?”